 With respect to borrowers who default on a HAMP Tier 1 TPP after June 1, 2012 servicers may, but are not required to, automatically evaluate such borrowers for HAMP Tier 2 prior to sending a Non-Approval Notice.
-In conducting an evaluation within 30 calendar days of a HAMP Tier 1 payment default, the servicer may rely on the income documentation used in the HAMP Tier 1 evaluation, unless the servicer has reason to believe that the income documentation is no longer accurate (e.g., the borrower is now unemployed).
+In conducting an evaluation within 30 calendar days of a HAMP Tier 1 payment default, the servicer should use the same income and debt documentation and property value assessments used in the HAMP Tier 1 evaluation, unless the servicer has reason to believe that the income documentation is no longer accurate (e.g., the borrower is now unemployed).
+If the HAMP Tier 2 evaluation takes place more than 30 days after the date of the HAMP Tier 1 TPP default, the servicer must obtain updated income and debt information and property value assessments.